Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

         type = list(string)
     }
     ```
-### Step 3: Set your Venafi Terraform config file
+### Step 3: Set up your Venafi Terraform config file

-1. Specify the connection and authentication settings for your Venafi provider this example:
+1. Specify the connection and authentication settings for your Venafi provider:

     **TPP**:
     ```